 Gloves, waterproof jacket, poles, change of clothes, compass, knife, sun cream, vario, external battery, first aid kit, back protection, camelbak, energy bars, sunglasses, survival blanket, whistle ...

-The use of a Live Tracker module will allow the driver's race to be tracked throughout the event on the Internet.
-It does not constitute proof of the route taken.
-The starting, stopping and reloading of the Live Tracker are the responsibility of the pilot.
-Improper use of the Live Tracker may result in penalties.
-The pilot is responsible for providing a charging cable (mini USB input).
-In the event of damage to the device, the deposit will not be returned.
+The use of a live tracking application will allow the pilot to follow the race throughout the event on the internet.
+It does not constitute a proof of the course achieved.
+The switching on and off of the tracking application and the recharging of the smartphone are the responsibility of the rider.
+Incorrect use of the live tracking may result in penalties.

-Each pilot manages the autonomy of his GPS and his batteries.
-GPS track: The GPS track in ICG format / UTM WGS84 format must be provided to the organization for proof of the route taken by the pilot.
+Each pilot manages the autonomy of his GPS and batteries.
+GPS track: in case of dispute with the live tracking, the pilot is allowed to provide a GPS track in ICG/UTM WGS84 format.
 The GPS track provided must include at least: 1 point every minute in the air 1 point every 200 m on the ground.
-Each pilot must provide the cable corresponding to his equipment for unloading the tracks and loading the GPS.
+To validate a beacon the track must have at least one point inside the cylinder.
+Each pilot must provide the cable corresponding to his equipment for unloading the tracks.

-The course remains free, the goal being to validate all the refuges making up the course with a maximum of waypoints proposed by the organization and to finish on landing at Luchon aerodrome before 3 p.m. on October 10.
-These waypoints having different values ranging from 100 to 500 points.
-Each waypoints can only be validated once.
-The refuges and waypoints must be passed by flight or on foot within a radius of 400m to be considered validated.
-Each pilot must be able to enter the GPS coordinates of the waypoint and refuges in his GPS.
-The nights must be spent in one of the refuges on the course (not twice the same).
-A night spent outside a refuge but with "the inhabitant" entails a penalty of 1000 points, a night spent "under the stars" may lead to the exclusion of the pilot from the event.
+The course is a goal race with optional markers, the aim being to validate all the markers making up the course and to finish at the Luchon airfield before 4pm on 2 July.
+These markers have different point values depending on their difficulty.
+Each marker can only be validated once and in the order of the course.
+The refuges and markers must be passed by flight or on foot within the defined radius to be considered validated.
+Each pilot must be able to enter the GPS coordinates of the beacons and refuges in his GPS.
+Nights must be spent in one of the huts on the course.
+A night spent outside of an official hut (at a local's house, hotel, hut, under the stars, etc.) will result in a penalty equal to half of the points collected for the day.

 Participation in the Pyrenees Air Tour is the sole and entire responsibility of the participants.
 Everyone is required to take out personal insurance for the risks associated with their participation, risks for themselves and for others.
 Everyone is required to ensure their physical integrity and that of others through their decisions and actions.
 The Pyrenees Air Tour organization declines all responsibility towards participants and third parties for any damage that may occur as a result of participation in the event.
 By registering for the Pyrenees Air Tour, participants unconditionally accept the above regulations, exempt the organization from any liability towards themselves and undertake to assume alone any liability towards third parties that may arise from their participation and their own facts.